ayndecastro/liri-node-app/README.md

 # OMDB
-  -We retrieve the informations by typing "movie-this" followed by the movie you want to search.
+  -We retrieve the informations by typing "node liri" followed by "movie-this" followed by the movie you want to search.

     -Results will include:
      1. Movie title.